Like taxes, death is a certainty we’ll all face, one you should think about when you buy a home.

-Generally speaking, it is important for you to take a look at your overall financial situation before making this decision, but the general consensus is NO!
+To decide whether MPI is right for you, you need to take a look at your overall financial situation, but the general consensus is no.

-Mortgage life insurance is primarily beneficial to those who would NOT BE APPROVED for more traditional life insurance policies due to age or health.
+Mortgage life insurance is primarily beneficial to those who would not be approved for a traditional life insurance policy due to age or health.

-Not all policies are created equal, however, so be sure to look around for the best price and even bundle if you can.
+- Compare quotes: Not all policies are created equal, so be sure to look around for the best price and even bundle if you can.

-Also, ensure you are getting a policy that is flexible if you would like to refinance your home someday, and that will cover your mortgage regardless of the reason you need to cash in.
+- Compare policy conditions: Make sure you get a policy that is flexible if you would like to refinance your home someday.

-If the mortgage is only covered in the case of accidental death, you’ll want to pass.
+- Read the fine print: If the mortgage is only covered in the case of accidental death, you’ll want to pass.
 Make sure your family will be protected no matter what.

 Mortgage life insurance is a straightforward way to ensure your family will have a roof over their heads once you are gone.